 SSMA for Access supports Access 97 and later versions.
 If you have databases from earlier versions of Access, open and save the databases in Access 97 or a later version.

 Removing workgroup protection

 SSMA cannot migrate databases that use workgroup protection.
 To remove workgroup protection from an Access database, perform the following steps:

 Copy the Access database file to another location.

 On the Tools menu, point to Security, and then select User and Group Permissions.

-Select the Users option, select the Admin user, and then make sure that the Administer permission is selected.
+Select the Users option, select the Admin user, and then ensure that the Administer permission is selected.

-Select the Groups option, select the Users group, and then make sure that the Administer permission is selected.
+Select the Groups option, select the Users group, and then ensure that the Administer permission is selected.